Who are these "Gollihur guys, anyway?

 Since graduating college, I've been taking any bass gigs I can get.
 I love playing pretty much everything, and I especially love getting paid to play pretty much everything!
 Along with teaching privately, I am gigging steadily with a jump blues/swing band, as well as getting calls for small jazz groups and pit gigs.
 You can also catch me frequenting jazz jam sessions around the Philly area to build my chops and networking.

-In early 2014, I retired, and passed on the legacy to my son, Mark, who "bought me out" and took the reins at Gollihur Music.
+In early 2014, I retired, and passed on the legacy to my son, Mark, who "bought me out" and took over the management of Gollihur Music.
 I am currently enjoying retirement, doing a little travel, playing some more gigs, and spending lots more time with my grandkids.

 Christopher is a talented multi-instrumentalist, performing many different styles of music.
 He joined Gollihur Music in 2011, and quickly became an indispensible member of the team - an "honorary Gollihur" as we often would say, only half-joking.

 With his own music taking up more and more of his time, Christopher took the leap and moved on from Gollihur Music in the summer of 2019.
 He is currently pursuing his musical ventures, playing his solo music, doing workshops, writing transcription and lesson books, and playing in lots of great bands.
 Take a look at some of what he's got going on at his personal music website (he also has links to his social media pages there).